Glazed Lemon Bundt Cake

 Instructions

-• Preheat oven to 350 degrees.
-Prepare a bundt pan by spraying sides with baking spray.
+• Prep.
+Preheat your oven to 350 degrees.
+Grease a large bundt pan with cake release (or baking spray).

-• Bake for approximately 45 minutes, or until done in the center.
-Be careful to not over-bake.
+• Bake cake.
+Bake cake in the preheated oven for approximately 45-50 minutes or until done in the center.

 Notes